LangYeastEvoLab/Detect_Parallel_Epistasis/README.md

 # Detect_Parallel_Epistasis

-*This code accompanies Fisher, Kryazhimskiy & Lang, 2019, Philisophical Transactions B. and was written to detect pairs of genes mutated in the same background more often than expected by chance in experimental evolution datasets.
-Using the approach outlined in the accompanying paper, this script takes a dataset of evolved genotypes and returns a table of observed and simulated mutual information (MI)*
+This code accompanies *Fisher, Kryazhimskiy & Lang, 2019, Philisophical Transactions B.* and was written to detect pairs of genes mutated in the same background more often than expected by chance in experimental evolution datasets.

+#Usage

+##Data formatting